MAD9137/f2024/docs/modules/week6/more-table-view-cells.md

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_07.png)

-You can add what ever you want, but remember that adding UI (such as buttons and switches) can complicate the functionality of your tableViewCells.
+You can add what ever UI elements you want within reason, but remember that adding interactive UI objects (such as buttons, switches, etc.) can complicate the functionality of your tableViewCells.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_08.png)

-Next, you open the Assistant Editor so you can see your custom tableViewClass beside your storyboard.
+Next, open the an additional screen in the Editor so you can see your custom tableViewController class beside your storyboard.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_09.png)

-All you need to do in your custom class is make your IBOutlets, and each cell will gain the same layout from the Prototype Cell.
+All you need to do in your custom class is make your IBOutlets, and each cell will gain the same layout from this customized Prototype Cell.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_10.png)

 Now, in your main TableViewController file, each time you dequeue a tableViewCell it will have the outlet properties you connected into your custom class.
-The cell must have these new properties set to display your information.
+The cell must have these new property values set to display your information.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_11.png)

 :::warning NOTE
 When using your own custom UITableViewCell class you must cast the cell returned from the `tableView.dequeueReusableCell(withIdentifyer: String, for: IndexPath)` function using `as?
 YourTableViewCell` class name.
 This creates an optional copy of the dequeued cell so you must also unwrap the cell when you return it from the tableView function.

+You must also use the IBOutlet variable names from your custom TableViewCell when setting up each cell.
 :::

-## Changing the Cell Height
+## Changing the Cell Height in Code

-When you run your application at this point you will see that the height of your cells has not changed.
-This is because we have only set the height in the storyboard.
-We must set the height in code to tell the tableView to change the height of all the cells it will create.
+At this point the application will run and show your custom TableViewCell layout with your chosen cell height.
+If you select your TableView object, and in the Size Inspector turn the Cell Height back to Automatic the prototype cell will shrink back down in the storyboard.
+When the application is run, the tableView will automatically choose a hight automatically based on the contents of each cell.
+This can be useful if your content can very in size.

+But, if you wish to set the cell heights programmatically you can set the height of each cell when they are being created.
+You could use this to set some cells to one height and others to a different height.

 This is done with another tableView function you must add to your tableViewController class.
 This function is called `tableView(tableView, heightForRowAt indexPath)->CGFloat`.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_12.png)

 This function requires you to return a float that sets the cell height - in this case, 150 was used for the cell height in the storyboard at the beginning.
-When we return 150 from this function and run the application again, the cells will display at the correct height.
+When we return 175 from this function and run the application again, the cells will all display at this new height.